lilocruz/Support_Engineer_Take_Home_Assesment/README.md

 These are my answers for the take-home assessment for the Senior Support Engineer position at GitLab.
 I will be responding as a support engineer working with the customer to solve their issues.
 The format of my response will be in the form of (Q) for the questions and (A) for the answers.

-<p style="color🟦;">Q</p> - Write a Ruby or Bash script that will print usernames of all users on a Linux system together with
-their home directories.
+**Q** - Write a Ruby or Bash script that will print usernames of all users on a Linux system together with their home directories.
 Here's some example output: gitlab:/home/gitlab nobody:/nonexistent